8libra/python101/unit04/README.md

 - math.sqrt(9) # a number 3
 - "spreadsheet.xlsx".endswith(".xlsx") # the boolean value True

-We often save the value of an expression to a variable.
+We most often save the value of an expression to a variable.
 But expressions can be used in other ways.

 ## 4.2 What are conditional statements?